huseyinbabal/connect-hazelcast/README.md

 Options
 -------

-You can pass Hazelcast client directly (in `client` option) if you have an existing one, or else you can pass options to be used for the client initialization.

 The following list contains all supported options:

 - `client` An existing hazelcast client.
-- `members` Hazelcast cluster members in a format `['address1:port1', 'address2:port2']`.
-- `discoveryToken` If you are using [Hazelcast Cloud](https://cloud.hazelcast.com), you can pass token as described [here](https://docs.cloud.hazelcast.com/docs/nodejs-client).
-- `clusterName` Name of the cluster.
-- `customCredentials` Custom credentials for the cluster.
+Required option.
+- `prefix` IMap name to use for storing sessions.
+Defaults to `sessions`.
 - `ttl` Default TTL in seconds to use when the session cookie does not have a `expires` value.
 Defaults to `86400` (one day).
 - `disableTouch` When set to `true`, TTL is reset on each user interaction with the server.
 Defaults to `false`.